 The Company has authority under Section 145 of the Delaware General Corporation Law to indemnify its directors and officers to the extent provided in that statute.
 The Company's Certificate of Incorporation, as amended, provides that a director shall not be personally liable to the Company for breach of fiduciary duty as a director, except to the extent such exemption from liability or limitation thereof is not permitted under the Delaware General Corporation Law.
 The Company's Bylaws provide in part that it indemnify each of its directors and officers against liabilities imposed upon them (including reasonable amounts paid in settlement) and expenses incurred by them in connection with any claim made against them or any action, suit or proceeding to which they may be a party by reason of their being or having been a director or officer.
-The Company maintains officer's and director's liability insurance coverage.
-There can be no assurance that such insurance will be available in the future, or that if available, it will be available on terms that are acceptable to the Company.
+The Company maintains officer's liability insurance coverage.
+There can be no assurance that such insurance will be available on terms that are acceptable to the Company.
 Furthermore, there can be no assurance that the insurance coverage provided will be sufficient to cover the amount of any judgment awarded against an officer or director (either individually or in the aggregate).

 Consequently, if such judgment exceeds the coverage under the policy, the Company may be forced to pay such difference.